AhmedAnwarr-ZD/aleena-shopify-reshipping-automation/README.md

 ## How It Works (Flow)

-1. Support/ops system triggers the webhook / Apps Script entrypoint with:
+1. Google Sheet triggers the webhook / Apps Script entrypoint with:
-   - Original order ID
+   - Original order number
-   - Customer info (if needed)
+   - Customer Email
+   - SKU need to be reshipped
 2. Script reads order details from Shopify
 3. Script:
    - Creates draft order